borgbackup/borg/docs/internals/data-structures.rst

 The **files cache** is stored in ``cache/files`` and is used at backup time to quickly determine whether a given file is unchanged and we have all its chunks.

-The files cache is in memory a key -> value mapping (a Python *dict*) and contains:
+In memory, the files cache is a key -> value mapping (a Python *dict*) and contains:

-* key:

-  - full, absolute file path id_hash
+* key: id_hash of the encoded, absolute file path
 * value:

   - file inode number
   - file size
   - file mtime_ns
-  - list of file content chunk id hashes
   - age (0 [newest], 1, 2, 3, ..., BORG_FILES_CACHE_TTL - 1)
+  - list of chunk ids representing the file's contents

 To determine whether a file has not changed, cached values are looked up via the key in the mapping and compared to the current file attribute values.